-Tofu is widely available at the refrigerated or the vegetarian section of major grocery stores.
+Tofu is widely available in the refrigerated or vegetarian section of major grocery stores.
 Add a few blocks to your shopping list.

 Aburaage is another tofu product that has been deep-fried until golden brown and chewy.
 It is also called the deep-fried tofu pouches or tofu skin, and you can use it to make Inari Sushi, or add it to Miso Soup and Hot Pot.
 In the US, you can easily find aburaage in the refrigerated or freezer section of a Japanese grocery store.